mvs-org/docs-mvs-org/source/_posts/metaverse-wallet-supernova-v0.8.1-releasenotes.md

 ### Tech&Bugfix
 1. [Commands issue fix](https://github.com/mvs-org/metaverse/issues/297)
-1. User experience enhancement
+1. Fix bug of data synchronization.
-1. Full-node stability enhancement
+1. Fix bug of mvsd blocks.

 ### Support
 If you have any issue, please contact us.